Welcome to the twenty third instalment of Monday #MusicMatters as part of the JAMS Canada PRO Series – “Here’s What I Know”.

 Event Planners and Special Event Coordinators have a passion for what they do and love to bring joy to their patrons.
 Not being able to do that for a whole year has been devastating.
 Trying to be creative, keeping the passion, and adhering to Health Regulations has been exhausting to say the least.
 Also, once the bad news hit in March, sponsors were just not available to commit to supporting events as everyone’s future was unclear.
 They had to hang on to every penny they had.
 Some of us have also experienced having fully planned events cancelled within days of their opening because Provincial health regulations have changed.
 Sad indeed.

-Most of us have learned that we need to use this time to keep our creative imaginations intact and find the balance of how to mount events in the future as Covid-19 could play a significant role in our lives for a while to come.
+We learned that we needed to use that time to keep our creative imaginations intact and find the balance of how to mount events in the future as Covid-19 could play a significant role in our lives for a while to come.
 People need special events to look forward to so they can hang on to something positive so we Planners must never lose sight of our goals and keep striving to succeed.
-We are all hoping for a “new normal” soon, as we know there will still be a lot of adjusting to do.
+Everyone was hoping for a “new normal” soon, as we know there was still be a lot of adjusting to do.

 Covid-19 has taken a toll on the entertainment industry as a whole … musical artists, actors (stage, television & movies), theatres (movie & live), Midway operators, Agents, food concessionaires and other festival vendors and of course the audiences.
-I pray there is resolve sooner than later as these people need their livelihood back and audiences need the stress relief provided by going to events, concerts and the theatre.
-Let’s all do our part to stay safe.
+I prayed that it resolved sooner than later as these people need their livelihood back and audiences need the stress relief provided by going to events, concerts and the theatre.
+We all had do our part to stay safe.

 BIO